 Option 1c: the author intentionally created something that has no meaning

 While the exact method given by Gordon Rugg does not work, the idea he proposes is a good example in general how this could be done with 15th Century means.
 Other methods could include generating / picking words from an existing text that has been written in a language or script unknown to the author.

 Question 2: was the meaning lost over time?

 This question further qualifies the case 1a above, that the original author intended to write something generally understandable.
 The question is whether this meaning is still recoverable now.
 The boundary between 'yes' and 'no' may not be very precise.

 Again, this is the most easily understandable option, and the one that most people tend to assume automatically.
 'Recoverable' should be understood as 'in principle'.
 It should not necessarily be easy.

 In the end we have two options: either there is a recoverable meaning or there is not.
 In the negative case, we have identified three high-level possibilities how this could have happened.
-Assuming that the MS has a meaning therefore implies that one assumes none of these three options applies.

 We are now ready to further explore the case where the MS text still has a recoverable meaning, and one of the first questions that arises is related to the spaces we see between groups of characters.
 In the analysis section we called these groups of characters 'word tokens'.
 Here, for brevity, I will just call them 'words'.
 The question is whether the spaces are really meant in the sense that these character groups indeed represent words, which is something that most people will almost automatically assume.